kbosa-risc/mcpf-getting-started/src/python/mcp_general_functions/README.md

 ```

 If sooner or later a loop will come in the pipeline configuration after this step above,
-then the loop will go through all the elements of the given lists.
-The framework will provide each of them
+then the loop will go through all the elements of the given list.
+The framework will provide each element of the list
 once for the members of the loop kernel via the function routines.pop_loop_iterator(data), see below.

 **Important remark**: The data type of the enumerated iterator data required to be python list (it is planned to relax this constrains with numpy arrays and/or pandas series in the future).